Undergraduate options in Computer Science

-Tufts provides computer science majors with a solid grounding in theoretical computer science and algorithmic knowledge, applied computer science, and software engineering skills enabling them to pursue professional careers in computing or software.
-Students also go on to graduate work in computer science and related disciplines.
-Students can major in Computer Science through the School of Engineering or the School of Arts & Sciences.
+Tufts provides two computer science majors emphasizing a solid grounding in theoretical computer science and algorithmic knowledge, applied computer science, and software engineering skills enabling them to pursue professional careers in computing or software.
+Students can also opt to go on to graduate work in computer science and related disciplines.
+Students can major in Computer Science through the School of Engineering or the School of Arts and Sciences.

-The Computer Science major includes ten courses: eight in computer science and two in mathematics.
-Students in the Bachelor of Science in Computer Science program in Engineering must earn a C- or better in 75% of concentration courses.
-They also must have a C- or better in two-thirds of their 38 required courses.
+The Bachelor of Science in Computer Science (SOE) consists of 120 credit hours of study in Computer Science and related disciplines.
+This rigorous program includes instruction in both the theory and practice of Computer Science.
+The BSCS is accredited by the Computing Accreditation Commission of ABET, Inc. Students in the Bachelor of Science in Computer Science program in Engineering must earn a C- or better in 75% of concentration courses.
+They also must have a C- or better in two-thirds of their 120 credit hours.

 The department has provided guidance for Computer Science majors interested in focusing their studies in a particular area.